AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 However, there is a lot at stake with pre-sales customer service inquiries.
 Chances are, a pre-sales chatbot can’t deliver a low-effort experience when a customer is on the verge of converting.
 This means missed revenue opportunities for your business and decreased lead generation!

 80% of people who have used real-time chatbots report the experience as positive (Uberall).
-Website visitors are clearly not afraid of using a chatbot widget.
+Website visitors are clearly not afraid of pressing the button to use a chatbot widget.
 But companies are still attempting to dress up their incognito chatbots as a human with a cute name, hoping to fool the customer into thinking they are getting live support.

 Do not do this.